-Note: Some apps are reserved for specific research groups and are not for general access.
+Note: Some apps are reserved for specific research groups and are not for public access, denoted by Restricted next to the application name.
 If you get an access error when attempting to open an app, and you believe that you should have access to it, please email rchelp@northeastern.edu with your username, research group, the app you are trying to access, a screenshot of the error that you are getting, and we will look into the issue.

-- 1. In a web browser, go to ood.discovery.neu.edu.
+- 1. Go to Open On Demand in a web browser.
 If prompted, enter your myNortheastern username and password. - 2.
 Select Interactive Apps, then select the application you want to use. - 3.
-For most apps, keep the default options, and then click Launch.
-You might have to wait a minute or two for a compute node to be allocated with your requested time and resource.
+Keep the default options for most apps, then click Launch.
+You might have to wait a minute or two for a compute node to be available for your requested time and resource.